ilyakudin/rsschool-cv/cv.md

 - Discord: **IlyaKudin#5029**

 ## Summary
-Hello, my name is Ilya and I want to be a frontend developer.
+Hello, my name is Ilya and I'm a candidate for the position frontend developer.
-I started my way in IT with Web Designer in 2020.
-I was complited a courses and successfully started to work as a freelancer .
-I have well-developed skills in Adobe Photoshop, Adobe Illustrator, Figma and I keep up-to-date with changes in the industry.
-Also, I have finished a front end development course and understanded that: I want to progress in this sphere and  I can be more productive there.
+I started my professional way in IT as Web Designer in 2020.
+I graduated from the courses and started to work successfully on freelance.
+I have well-developed skills in Adobe Photoshop, Adobe Illustrator, Figma and I constantly monitor changes in the industry.
+I have also completed courses at a front-end development and understood that I`d like to progress in this sphere and, moreover, I can work there more productively.
 I am ready to learn and be useful.
 I will be glad to cooperate.